If you need to get across town fast and your choices are a taxi cab or public transit, you’d likely prefer the cab.

-Companies with temperature-controlled freight that don’t have the volume to ship direct, full truckloads must rely on a limited number of LTL carriers who specialize in temperature-controlled transportation.
+Companies with temperature-controlled freight that don’t have the volume to ship direct, full truckloads must rely on a limited number of LTL carriers who specialize in temperature-controlled trucking.
 Because demand exceeds freight capacity, particularly in the cold freight category, freight costs are high.
 Also, shipments can take as many as nine days to make a cross-country trip as product moves through the LTL terminal network.
 That’s a lot of extra touches, with the likelihood of increased damage and product loss.

 Inflexibility is another downside to a national LTL solution for temperature-controlled transport.
 Sailing schedules may be infrequent as carriers struggle to combine various bookings to reach a full truckload (TL).
 As a consequence, retail customers can get frustrated with longer, unpredictable delivery times.
 And internal customers, namely your finance team, don’t like the lengthy order-to-cash cycles that come with national LTL service.